I got a flattering request a few months back. An unpaid but exiting project. A lot of heart and a small budget. Do you want to join?

 It felt stressful.
 A little too much time to spend on unpaid work when I have so precious little time to spend on work in the first place.

-The thing is, what do I know of potential successes or failures?
+The thing is, what do I know of the potential success or failure of this – or any – project?
 What do I know about the future?
 How do I make decisions based on knowledge I don’t have?
 All I have is right now.
 The feeling in my stomach right now.

 If I trusted myself and life, what would I chose?